apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 Now, let us take a brief look at the code creating all these spans.

-> Tip: You can refer to the full code by viewing the `main.swift` file in the Dinner sample app.
+> Tip: You can refer to the full code located in `Samples/Dinner/Sources/Onboarding`.

 ```swift
 import Tracing